mergesort/Public-Extension/README.md

 ## Donate

 I run Public Extension in my free time!
-If you feel like giving back to contributing to the cause, BTC is the best way!
+If you feel like contributing to the cause, BTC is the best way!
 Here is my [Coinbase profile](https://www.coinbase.com/jasdev).

 :blue_heart: